Sign Up to shop

 So if you’re already selling direct to consumer, is selling wholesale worth it?
 Let’s explore the benefits of selling wholesale, and see whether it appeals to your business model.

-Increased exposure without the cost
+2. Increased exposure without the cost

-When selling directly to consumers, it may be that you rely heavily on marketing to grow and reach new audiences.
+Once you've figured out whether wholesale is a good fit for you, you might begin to weigh up the pros and cons.
+For example, when selling directly to consumers, it may be that you rely heavily on marketing to grow and reach new audiences.
 Even ‘free’ marketing takes time, which comes at an opportunity cost.
 Tasks like content and community management, email marketing, and setting up paid ads, can be a challenge to juggle alongside sales, product creation, and packing orders if you don’t have a team.

 Selling wholesale requires much less on the marketing front.
 Your existing marketing copy and assets are reusable here, to give retailers a feel for whether your brand is the right fit for their store and customer base.
 The real benefit for your business is that by selling wholesale to retailers across the country (or even around the world), you’re reaching customers and locations you may never have otherwise been able to, simply by having a presence in other stores, both physical and online.
 You might even be surprised by the direction your business expands, and where you manage to gain traction.